Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 United States – 8

-The US has confirmed eight cases of the virus – three in California, two in Illinois, one in Arizona, one in Massachusetts and one in Washington state.
+The US confirmed eight cases of the virus on February 1.
+There are three in California, two in Illinois, one in Arizona, one in Massachusetts and one in Washington state.

-The United Arab Emirates (UAE) confirmed its fifth case on February 1 in a Chinese national who came from Wuhan.

-UAE authorities previously said at least four Chinese nationals coming from one family had been confirmed with coronavirus.
-They were the first cases reported in the Middle East.

 SOURCE: aljazeera.com